schmittjoh/JMSPaymentCoreBundle/Resources/doc/setup.rst

             orm:
                 auto_mapping: true

-    Or explicitely register the configuration from this bunde:
+    Or explicitly register the configuration from this bundle:

     .. code-block :: yaml